 through 8 relaxing and energizing breath exercises.
 It’s worth every

 Cynthia Perkins devotes a whole chapter to Breathing Fundamentals in her e-book Mindfulness Over Migraines.
 She says “like meditation, deep breathing produces soothing, relaxing, and pleasure-inducing alpha brainwaves, calms the excitatory neurotransmitters, stimulates melatonin and turns off the stress response system and thus relieves anxiety and stress instantly and promotes better sleep” (p.26).

-Her e-book will be the best $6.99 US you ever spend!
+Her ebook will be the best money you ever spend!

 Let your breath take the tension and pain away.